whoamibro/SWE-Team4-EDIETER_Final/README.md

 All GUI, DB design -> created by tobeGitMater

-We are not running the server for this application reason for the cost issue. so if you need server code of this application, send mail to yongjin117@naver.com
+I am  not running the server for this application reason for the cost issue. so if you need server code of this application, send mail to yongjin117@naver.com